ickc/pantable/docs/README.md

 `caption`

 : the caption of the table.
+Can be block-like.
 If omitted, no caption will be inserted.
+Interpreted as markdown only if `markdown: true` below.

     Default: disabled.

+`short-caption`

+: the short-caption of the table.
+Must be inline-like element.
+Interpreted as markdown only if `markdown: true` below.

+    Default: disabled.

 `alignment`

+: alignment for columns:
-: a string of characters among `L,R,C,D`, case-insensitive,
-        corresponds to Left-aligned, Right-aligned,
-        Center-aligned, Default-aligned respectively.
+a string of characters among `L,R,C,D`, case-insensitive, corresponds to Left-aligned, Right-aligned, Center-aligned, Default-aligned respectively. e.g. `LCRD` for a table with 4 columns.

-    e.g. `LCRD` for a table with 4 columns.
+    You can specify only the beginning that's non-default. e.g. `DLCR` for a table with 8 columns is equivalent to `DLCRDDDD`.

     Default: `DDD...`

+`alignment-cells`

+: alignment per cell.
+One row per line.
+A string of characters among `L,R,C,D`, case-insensitive, corresponds to Left-aligned, Right-aligned, Center-aligned, Default-aligned respectively. e.g.

+        LCRD
+        DRCL

+    for a table with 4 columns, 2 rows.

+    you can specify only the top left block that is not default, and the rest of the cells with be default to default automatically. e.g.

+        DC
+        LR

+    for a table with 4 columns, 3 rows will be equivalent to

+        DCDD
+        LRDD
+        DDDD

+    Default: `DDD...\n...`

 `width`

 : a list of relative width corresponding to the width of each columns.
+`D` means default width.
 e.g.

     ```yaml
     - width